CKFH-AM, TORONTO, ONTARIO.

 Dick Joseph came to CKFH from CHAM in Hamilton in 1972.
 Dick started his career at the age of 19 when he graduated from Career Academy’s Broadcast College in 1969.His first job was at CJNR, Blind River, Ontario.
 A few months later in April of 1970 it was off to CKJD Sarnia to join PD Chuck Camroux.
 When Camroux moved to develop 1280 CHAM Hamilton into a Boss Radio format during the summer of 1970, Dick went with him.
 In 1972, CKFH Toronto PD Duff Roman called him to do afternoon drive and Dick jumped at the chance to return home to Toronto.
 Then in 1974 when Chuck Camroux moved from CHAM to reconstruct 680 CFTR Toronto Dick became part of the Rogers team doing noon to 3 pm with good friends Jim Brady, Red Knight and Paul Godfrey.
 He resigned from 680 CFTR in 1978 when Keith Dancy and Chuck Camroux split from Rogers and found jobs at CFNY Toronto and CJJD Hamilton.
 In the early 80‘s Dick briefly returned to Metro 1430 (formerly CKFH.)
 His next move was to CKSL London in July of 1982 to do PM drive and ‘Dicker Q and The Afternoon Zoo‘ along with the irreverent 4:30 pm feature ‘Desperate and Dateless’.
 In 1987 after five years in London he moved to Los Angeles, remaining there until 2010.
 In the late 80’s, while living in Hollywood, Dick founded Westwood Personalities, an exclusive ‘DJ’ talent agency and represented some of the best on-air talent in North America.
 In 2000 he created and pitched a news television show and, when accepted, became anchor, head writer and executive producer of the program which ran for ten years and was syndicated on over 200 stations.

 In 2010, shortly after moving back home from LA to Toronto, he began work on the feature film, ‘Bossjock’ (aka Q 92) a tell-all movie script about 1970‘s rock radio.
 Full of backstabbing, payola, suicide, drugs and groupies, Bossjock features many of the ‘jocks and news guys’ Dick worked with over the years.
 Only the names have been changed to protect the ‘guilty’.
+Dick works as a professional guitar player and is still on air as a voice-over talent.

 Gary Hart came to CKFH in April of 1971 from Winnipeg's CKRC where he had been since 1968.
 Hart stayed at FH until late Fall of 1972, when he joined the staff at CFGM in Richmond Hill as Dan Ryan.
 He stayed there until 1982.